wittslucy/weatherAPI-python/README.md

 # weatherAPI-python
-A smart little weather api built during online course - I intend to expand on at a later day
+A smart little weather api built during online course - I intend to expand on at a later date